WorldMaker/angular-pharkas/projects/angular-pharkas-leaflet/README.md

 ## Usage

-Import `AngularPharkasLeafletModule` and use `LeafletMapComponent` as a replacement base component like `PharkasComponent`.
+Import `PharkasLeafletModule` and use `LeafletMapComponent` as a replacement base component like `PharkasComponent`.
 The `this.useMap()` "hook" takes Leaflet options and returns and `Observable<LeafletMap>`.

 A basic example: